Yzeghal/Econometrics/README.md

 # Econometrics
 This repository contains codes to run a regression adapted to jointly exchangeable and dissociated arrays.
 Everything from heteroscedastic robust OLS to JEDA 2SLS was recoded "by hand" with matrix formulas.
-Most of the code is vectorised,, but some function remain built on nested for loops, but a set of 10  000 observation does not make the difference tangible.
+Most of the code is vectorised, but some function remain built on nested for loops, but a set of 10  000 observation does not make the difference tangible.
 Wald test was taken form aod library, but I checked it performed the exact matrix calculation (see sandbow script)

 There are 2 main scripts :
 Jointly Exchangeable Dissociated Array OLS.R